ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 and logical resources are virtual resources defined by a system.

 Ray resources are **logical** and don’t need to have 1-to-1 mapping with physical resources.
-For example, you can start a Ray head node with 0 logical CPUs via ``ray start --head --num-cpus=0`` even if it physically has eight.
+For example, you can start a Ray head node with 0 logical CPUs via ``ray start --head --num-cpus=0`` even if it physically has eight
+(This signals the Ray scheduler to not schedule any tasks or actors that require logical CPU resources on the head node, mainly to reserve the head node for running Ray system processes.).
 They are mainly used for admission control during scheduling.

 The fact that resources are logical has several implications: